rhossi/handson-lab/README.md

 **3. "jq is required but not installed"**

 - Install jq: `brew install jq` (macOS) or `sudo apt-get install jq` (Linux)
+- **Windows users:** Use the PowerShell script which doesn't require jq

 **4. "Region may not support Generative AI Agents"**